-Corrective work isolates to the problem area and uses direct force (this process generally requires a trained professional).
+Corrective work isolates to the problem area and uses direct force (this process generally requires a trained professional if you don't own a Rotation Station).
 Without isolating the problem the body will naturally compensate and take the path of least resistance.
 That's why gravity based exercises can't be corrective.

 Isometrics provide direct force to the tight fiber.
 Diagonals create the longer line of pull that reaches deeper muscle fiber.
 You can quickly set up a diagonal isometric "preload" using the rotational plate and resistance bands.

-StandingFirm® combines diagonal isometrics with traditional exercises to make sure weak/tight fibers aren't bypassed... but to also integrate functional movement.
+StandingFirm® combines the precision of diagonal isometrics with fast easy loading to make sure weak/tight fibers aren't bypassed... but to also integrates traditional exercises.
 No other product or method can do that.

 If you're conditioning for a sport ... a comprehensive approach includes both internal and external directions.
 Symmetry in rotation creates stability in movement.
 But it's perfectly ok to just work in one direction for targeted tightness...even though you load resistance in one direction the entire lumbo-pelvic-hip complex is working against resistance.

 Certain athletic movements do place value on the ability to rotate in a particular direction...ie, a ballet dancer's turnout.
 That being said the closer you are to symmetrical rotation in abduction the less likely you are to have overuse and injury problems.

 Preloads improve muscle activation in the tight, weak direction and balance rotation.
 You will have greater stability because of precise muscle function and still have the range of dynamic rotation you need for your sport.